Huqicheng/zheap/src/backend/access/zheap/README.md

 similar problem occurs for tuples that are deleted. zheap will prevent bloat (a) by allowing in-place updates in common cases and (b) by reusing space as soon as a transaction that has performed a delete or non-in-place-update has committed.
-In short, with this new storage, whenever possible, we’ll avoid creating bloat in the first place.
+In short, with this new storage, whenever possible, weâ€™ll avoid creating bloat in the first place.

 2. Reduce write amplification both by avoiding rewrites of heap pages and by